 So how to compare such a visit, and a garden maintained and nurtured over 300 years, by the same family, with Thenford?
 A short drive away, but a world apart in overall impact, as we would soon discover.

 There is much to admire at Thenford, and in the opening to their jointly authored book, “Thenford – The Creation Of An English Garden”, Anne acknowledges that Michael is a very wealthy man, thanks to building up his Haymarket publishing firm, after first cutting his teeth on property development, as a student.
 Click here for the Michael Heseltine wikipedia page.
-You will notice it is a very lengthy record of a very busy existence.
-Or here for a more human slant on the couple, and discover how the lad from Swansea has done very well for himself after a risky, or risque, early venture in founding the Tit Club (for bird enthusiasts) at Prep school, progressing via Shrewsbury School, and then Oxford, to a life clearly driven by ambition and achievement.
+You will notice it’s a very lengthy record of a very busy existence.
+Or here for a more human slant on the couple, and discover how the lad from Swansea has done very well for himself after a risky, or risqué, early venture in founding the Tit Club (for bird enthusiasts) at prep school, progressing via Shrewsbury School, and then Oxford, to a life clearly driven by ambition and great achievements.

 The rill looked fabulous on a sunny day – the book describes just how much hard landscaping, concrete pouring, valve and pipework went into creating this visual tour de force, topped by an ornate mosaic motif set into the ground, which I could only capture a fragment of, due to the numbers of people standing on it, when we reached it.

 Lenin doesn’t seem too bothered by these two ladies focusing on their phones, rather than him.
 But he’s probably seen a lot in his time.
 Originating from the old KGB headquarters in Latvia this 7 ton bronze was apparently bought for scrap by a dealer, and the Heseltines picked it up at a Sotheby’s auction and arranged to have it shipped and installed in this specially created, hedge enclosed, private “room “.We preferred the more naturalistic areas of the garden – the stream side plantings and walks through the arboretum, where there are thousands of fine developing cultivars of familiar and rare trees, many grown from seeds gleaned during MH’s international travels.
-In the Tatler interview link above, MH comments that no one remembers politicians, but they might remember his aboretum… This is also a garden which would clearly look very different, and be equally enjoyable, at other seasons.
+In the Tatler interview link above, MH comments that no one remembers politicians, but they might remember his aboretum.
+I’m sure that this is an accurate assessment.
+This is also a garden which would clearly look very different, and be equally enjoyable, at other seasons.